 Latest Plastic Industry News

 Acquisitions and mergers

-When it comes to the latest news in the plastic industry, we must cover the major Acquistions and mergers that happened during the last year and affected the entire industry:
+When it comes to the latest news in the plastic industry, we must cover the major Acquistions and mergers that happened during the current year and affected the entire industry:

 Shutdowns & Openings